 Titelbild zum Blogartikel: Luis, Mats und Niklas (v. l. n. r.) stehen vor Kaffeepflanzen auf einer Farm in Brasilien.
 Aufgenommen im Juni 2022.
 In weißer Schrift liest man "Wer ist Ocafi?".

-We purchase green coffees for our roastery from Luis and Niklas from Ocafi, which are part of our coffees Günter, Bom Dia and Brazil Santa Alina.
-Find out here how they found coffee, what drives them and what they plan to do with Ocafi.
+We source green coffee for our roastery from Luis and Niklas from Ocafi.
+Find out here how the two found their way to coffee, what drives them and what they plan to do with Ocafi.

-Reading Luis and Niklas from Ocafi Introduce Themselves 6 minutes Next Benjamin from Cafe San Felipe Introduces Himself
+Reading Luis and Niklas from Ocafi 6 minutes Next Benjamin from Cafe San Felipe

 We purchase green coffees from Ocafi for our roastery, which are part of our Günter, Bom Dia and Brazil Santa Alina coffees.
 Luis is Brazilian and has been around coffee since he was a child.
 Like us, Niklas comes from Freiburg, Germany, where we met him a few years ago.
 Find out here how they found coffee, what drives them and what they plan to do with Ocafi.